pape1412/airbnb/README.md

 - http://insideairbnb.com/get-the-data.html

 ## Motivation
-The initial motivation for this project came from my Data Scientist Nanodegree Program at Udacity.
-Becoming a data scientist does not only mean learning how to build fancy machine learning models, but also how to communicate results.
-Whether it's an analysis you've made, a model you've built or a software you've programmed, your work will be useless unless the people you work with are able to understand what's going on.

-In order to practice my communication skills I've decided to answer three questions around an Airbnb data set while using GitHub for end-to-end project documentation as well as a Medium blog post for presenting the results.
-As I am German I've decided to use data of Airbnb listings from Berlin.
+Whether it's an analysis made, a model built or a software programmed, your work will be useless unless the people you work with understand what you've done.
+Parts of my Data Scientist Nanodegree programm at [Udacity](https://eu.udacity.com) were about practicing communication skills thus I've decided to do so by answering three questions around an Airbnb data set while using GitHub for end-to-end project documentation as well as a Medium blog post for presenting the results.
+Being German I've decided to use data of Airbnb listings from Berlin.
 The three questions I was interested in were:
 * What are the most popular Airbnb locations in Berlin?
 * How much money can you make with Airbnb apartment in Berlin?
 * What factors influence the income of an Airbnb apartment in Berlin?